AyDeveloper/Space3/README.md

 2. Having minted, the total money available from minitng is made available on the front end and also the information of users that already minted using Covalent and Moralis

-# Future of Space3Three
+# Future of Space3

-Looking forward to creating a DAO, where Funds gathered are been decided upon by holders of the NFTs to decide profitable projects to venture into so as to get more revenue to fund its fundamental objectives
+Looking forward to creating a DAO, where funds gathered are been decided upon by holders of the NFTs to decide profitable actions to take so as to increase revenue to achieve its fundamental objectives

 # Others
 The smart contract was deployed to Polygon and here is the link https://polygonscan.com/address/0x23daA7b145cb7853EB25B00CB0eF2A07bB9E9b22